 - 3M™ Combat Arms™ Earplugs.
 This standard issued protective gear provided to soldiers has an alleged design defect that prevented soldiers from receiving adequate ear protection.

 This list is constantly growing.
 If you’ve been hurt by any medication or medical device, then we encourage you to learn more about why the injury may have happened, what you can do about it now, and how our experienced lawyers can help you.

-Why Dangerous Medications and Medical Devices Are on the Market
+Why Dangerous Drugs and Medical Devices Are on the Market

 A dangerous medication or medical device may be on the market because of the negligent or intentional actions of a pharmaceutical company.
 Consider what could happen if there is a problem with:

 - The design of the drug or medical device.
 A design that was not adequately tested could result in a defective medication or medical device.